LordOfMice/hidusbf/README.md

 USB Mice Overclocking Software (for Windows)

 1. Short description.
-  This driver/program is intended to "overclock" USB mice (and other devices) under Windows 98, 98SE, ME, 2000, XP, Vista, 7, 8, 8.1, 10 including x64 versions.
+  This driver/program is intended to "overclock" USB mice (or other devices) under Windows 98, 98SE, ME, 2000, XP, Vista, 7, 8, 8.1, 10 including x64 versions.
   Also may be used for downclocking (and downclocking shall work always).